As we are patiently waiting for the new Star Wars land in Disney's Hollywood Studios…

 Disney also confirmed that from the moment you arrive, to the moment you depart, you’ll be plunged into a Star Wars story where your decisions, actions, and even the casual conversations you may have will determine how your personal journey unfolds.

 So what does this mean for the future of the Star Wars: Galactic Starcruiser?
 When can we expect it to open now?
-While Disney has confirmed it will open in 2022.
-They still haven’t given an exact date yet, though we do know it will be in the spring.
+Disney has now given us an exact date and confirmed that it will open on March 1, 2022.

 Even though we have an opening date, the Star Wars Hotel has some very real issues that are directly tied to the current health crisis and the financial status of the company.